-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Colombia faces immense challenges as it seeks to implement a sweeping land restitution program following a 52-year armed conflict that forced an estimated 7.6 million off their land
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Colombia faces immense challenges as it seeks to implement a sweeping land restitution program following a 52-year armed conflict that forced an estimated 7.6 million off their land

 For the 263 residents of Salaminita, a village near Colombia’s Caribbean coast, all that is left of their town is a sign and clamors for justice.

 The villagers, who fled their homes in 1999 after paramilitary forces killed three residents and threatened the rest at gunpoint, have yet to be given back their land despite a court order in their favor.

 Now—nearly 20 years later—the village has yet to be rebuilt, and the victims, who lost everything they had and were displaced from their land, are still awaiting land restitution despite having a court ruling in their favor.

 In 2013, I was hired by the Colombian Commission of Jurists, a non-governmental human rights organization, to lead an interdisciplinary team of professionals comprised of lawyers, psychologists, historians, and social workers in charge of legally representing the community of Salaminita.

 COLOMBIA'S LEGACY OF 50 YEARS OF ONGOING CONFLICT